donlelek/cv-dprice/academic_cv.md

 (Sanitary Services Superintendency).

 **Fresh Water Veterinarian**, 2003 - 2006.
-Cultivos Marinos Chiloé Ltda., Ancud.
+Cultivos Marinos Chiloé Ltda., Ancud, Chile.
 Health management of four hatcheries and one lake site as well as a number of rearing contracts.
 Provided prevention and control plans for diseases in fresh water stage.
 Assistant to the manager in production planing, traceability, production control and spending control for the Fresh water production department.

 **Laboratory Technician and Technical Support Veterinarian**, 2000 - 2002.
-Biovac S.A., Puerto Aysén.
+Biovac S.A., Puerto Aysén, Chile.
 Diagnostic laboratory technician as well as technical advisor for fresh water and seawater farms in the Aysén Region.